syncfusion-content/windowsforms-docs/WindowsForms/Grid/Appearance-and-Formatting.md

 This section would explain the list of properties that changes the Appearance, Print Styles, and Scroll Bar settings of GridControl.

 ### Appearance Properties
-The properties that major affect the appearance of cells in GridControl are listed below.
+The properties that majorly affect the appearance of cells in GridControl are listed below.

 #### Hiding VerticalLines
 To display the grid without the vertical lines, set the [DisplayVerticalLines](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridControl~DisplayVerticalLines.html) property to `false`.